ABOUT THE SHALA

 Gingi Lee – Director

-We are an independent, community-focused Yoga Centre that aims to create positive change and provide a sanctuary for our practitioners.
-We aim to serve people from all walks of life and welcome people of all ages, with differing levels of experience and abilities.
+We are an independent, community-focused Yoga Centre that strives to create positive change and provide a sanctuary for our practitioners.
+We aim to serve people from all walks of life and welcome people of all ages from babies through to people in their 80s, with differing levels of experience and abilities.
 We aim to share yoga with our community through our exceptionally experienced, talented and knowledgeable senior teachers who honour the tradition of yoga as well as respecting modern advances.
-Most of our teachers have a minimum of 10 + years of teaching experience (and some also train other teachers) and a they cultivate an environment where students can practice in safety, comfort and at the right level of challenge to meet their needs.
+Most of our teachers have a minimum of 10 + years of teaching experience (and many of them now train other yoga teachers teachers) and they cultivate an environment where students can practice in safety, comfort and at the right level of challenge to meet their needs.

 We are grateful to have the opportunity to provide a place of healing and nurture for those who come through our doors.